 Reality: Graduate programs vary in their requirements for application, but those with academic prerequisites usually require specific coursework, not entire majors.
 Sometimes the coursework will have been completed at a student’s undergraduate institution, but it may also be possible to complete prerequisites at another four-year institution, at a community college, or through a special post-baccalaureate program.

-There is no officially recommended pre-law major here at Cal and law schools do not require or prefer any particular major; they look for a well-rounded undergraduate educational background that sharpens analytical reasoning and writing skills.
+There is no officially recommended pre-law major here at Cal, and law schools do not require or prefer any particular major; they look for a well-rounded undergraduate educational background that sharpens analytical reasoning and writing skills.
 Since GPA is a major factor in law school admission, students should choose a major that reflects their own interests, skills, and abilities.
-The more they enjoy the major, the better they will perform academically.
+The more they enjoy the major, the better they are likely to perform academically.

 Medical schools do not favor any particular major, science or non-science.
 They do require that students take a series of prerequisite courses before admittance, but those who pursue a non-science major can take the basic pre-med courses as electives or through a post-baccalaureate program.

 Most people pursuing an MBA have a bachelor’s degree in any of a number of non-business areas.
-Most graduate management programs want their MBA classes to be as diverse as possible, so applicants with a wide range of undergraduate majors are admitted.
+Most graduate management programs want their MBA classes to be as diverse as possible, so they admit applicants with a wide range of undergraduate majors.
 In some programs, fewer than 25 percent of the MBA students have undergraduate degrees in business.